LandazuriPaul/time-window/README.md

 #### `force-valid-regexp`

-The regular expression used to validate the commit message against.
-If they match, the result is automatically set to `is_valid=true`.
+The regular expression used to validate the commit message.
+If there is a match, the result is automatically set to `is_valid=true`.

 #### `timestamp`